 The statement of medical necessity should document objective findings supportive of the request, a clear statement outlining the goal of the requested treatment in terms of functional outcome and whether or not any functional improvement can be expected without the requested treatment.

 If a series of treatments are being requested such as multiple injections or an extensive course of physical therapy, the specific duration or frequency should be documented.
-I have had Judges deny variance requests because a specific number of chiropractic visits or physical therapy sessions are not listed on the form.
+I have had Judges in New York deny variance requests because a specific number of chiropractic visits or physical therapy sessions are not listed on the form.

-Having practiced Workers’ Compensation Law for 20 years, it is mind boggling that the Workers’ Compensation Board requires that medical providers detail and document their requests with such excruciating detail.
+Having practiced New York’s Workers’ Compensation Law for 20 years, it is mind boggling that the Workers’ Compensation Board requires that medical providers detail and document their requests with such excruciating detail.
 It is time consuming and wasteful but unless it is properly done, variances requests will continue to be denied and patients victimized.